Quotes made by Conor McGregor after he lost abysmally to Floyd Mayweather in 2017 have not aged well in the five years since.

-On the back of Conor McGregor’s defeat by Khabib and being slept by Dustin Poirier in the past few years, his post-fight Floyd Mayweather quotes have taken on a new life.
+On the back of McGregor’s defeat by Khabib and being slept by Dustin Poirier in the past few years, his post-fight Mayweather waffle took on a new life.

-Looking at the 2017 interview, it’s clear McGregor thought he was in the fight despite being dominated once Mayweather decided to work himself into the contest.
+Looking at the 2017 interview, McGregor thought he was in the fight despite being dominated once Mayweather decided to work himself into the contest.

 Seemingly not to disappoint the paying fans, who forked out $99.95 on Pay Per View and far more in the arena, Mayweather eventually began to engage and beat-up McGregor for six rounds.

-Ending it in the tenth, anyone with two working eyeballs and a little knowledge of combat knew full well it was a completely one-sided contest.
+Ending it in the tenth, anyone with two working eyeballs and a little knowledge of combat knew it was a completely one-sided contest.

 An unfathomable notion from the Irishman that this was his only problem.